Helps you reach and maintain a healthy weight.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to orlistat, or if you have gallbladder disease, or a disorder that keeps you from absorbing or digesting food.
+Do not use this medicine if you have had an allergic reaction to orlistat, if you have gallbladder disease, or if you have a disorder that keeps you from absorbing or digesting food.
+Do not use this medicine if you are pregnant.

 How to Use This Medicine